Rosshoven/Pacmen-Exercise/README.md

 # PacMen
 ## Factory for making Pacmen.
-This page produces a Pacman on the click of the button "Add Pacman."
-The button "Start Moving" makes the pacman move around the x & y axis.
+This page creates a Pacman with each click of the button "Add Pacman."
+The button "Start Moving" makes the Pacman(or Pacmen) move around the x & y axis.
 "Delete Pacman" gets rid of the most recent Pacman, and "End Game" clears the page of all Pacmen.
 <img src="./Images/PacMan1.png" width='300'/>

 # Usage